Demonstrators return to immigration jail after attack, death

 Van Spronsen was accused of assaulting a police officer during a protest outside the detention center in 2018, The News Tribune reported.
 According to court documents, he lunged at the officer and wrapped his arms around the officer’s neck and shoulders, as the officer was trying to detain a 17-year-old protester June 26, 2018, the newspaper reported.

 According to court documents, police handcuffed Van Spronsen and found that he had a collapsible baton and a folding knife in his pocket.
-Van Spronsen pleaded guilty to the charge of obstructing police, and he was given a deferred sentence in October, the News Tribune reported.
+Van Spronsen pleaded guilty to the charge of obstructing police, and he was given a deferred sentence in October, The News Tribune reported.

 Van Spronsen had worked as a self-employed carpenter and contractor, according to court documents.
 He was also a folk singer, playing shows on Vashon Island and around the Seattle area, The Times reported.